Élizabeth Bourgine: Career

 Originally a dancer and model, she studied at École des Beaux-Arts.
-She first appeared in student films between 1976 and 1977 until landing a role in the film Nestor Burma, with her future husband, Jean-Luc Miesch.She was awarded the Prix Romy Schneider Prize in 1985.
+She first appeared in student films between 1976 and 1977 until landing a role in the film Nestor Burma, with her future husband, the French director and actor Jean-Luc Miesch.

+She was awarded the Prix Romy Schneider Prize in 1985.

-Since 2011 she has appeared in the joint French/British production Death in Paradise, a crime drama/comedy filmed in Guadeloupe for BBC One.
+Since 2011, she has appeared as Catherine Bordey in the joint French and British production Death in Paradise, a crime drama/comedy filmed in Guadeloupe for BBC One.